rahmivinnn/mediapipetest/README.md

 <div align="justify">

-# Feasibility of 3D Body Tracking from Monocular 2D Video Feeds in Musculoskeletal Telerehabilitation
+# Towards Musculoskeletal Rehabilitation Based on \\ Body Tracking from 2D Video Feeds

 This repository comprises the datasets and source code developed during the work described in *Feasibility of 3D Body Tracking from Monocular 2D Video Feeds in Musculoskeletal Telerehabilitation*.